deatrich/doc-with-pandoc-markdown/setup-files.md

 When you start a documentation project it might end up quite large, with many chapters or sections in it.
 It is annoying to edit one big file.
-Instead it is more manageable if you create one file per chapter for example.
+Instead it is more manageable if you create, for example, one file per chapter.

 The purpose of *contents.txt* is to simply list the chapters or sections by filename.
 They must be listed in the order you expect to find them in your final document.
 Note that *metadata.md* must be the first file.

-The 'Makefile' will get the list of markdown files from this file, and pass the list to the pandoc program.
+The 'Makefile' will get the list of Markdown files from this file, and pass the list to the pandoc program.

 ## Files which affect document content and ordering